“The quality of life for future generations will depend upon nations making sound environmental decisions now.”

 Climate Change and Global Warming: Humanity’s Greatest Challenge

-Climate change is the most serious environmental and public health problem facing humanity .
-The average temperature of the world continues to rise due to increasing levels carbon dioxide from fossil fuel emissions, which are not decreasing.
+Climate change is the most serious environmental and public health problem facing humanity.
+The average temperature of the world continues to rise due to increasing levels of carbon dioxide from fossil fuel emissions.
 We are now witnessing more weather extremes with more drought and floods, more intense hurricanes, massive fires, melting glaciers, and rising sea levels.
 Unless major actions are undertaken to reduce greenhouse gases within the next two decades, the impacts to life on our planet, including ourselves, will be irreversible.

 Over the past 25 years, Dr. Clark has provided dozens of talks on climate change and energy solutions at the U.S. EPA, universities, and a range of audiences.
 He believes that public education on climate is critically important and is available to provide talks upon request.